 👩🏽🍳Why This Recipe Works

-Quick on time!
-The sauce takes less than 15 minutes to come together.
+Time-conscious: The saganaki sauce takes less than 15 minutes to come together.
 Combined with frozen, cooked shrimp, this is a true 20 minute recipe.
-Served with crusty bread, or quick cooking pasta, this is weeknight friendly.
+Served with crusty bread, or quick cooking pasta, and this is entirely weeknight friendly.

 🥘Ingredients

 - Frozen, cooked shrimp: I prefer to use cooked shrimp to make this a quick recipe.
 If you have frozen, uncooked shrimp on hand, or even fresh shrimp, you can use those too.
-Make sure your shrimp are deveined and peeled.
+The ideal size shrimp ranges from 16-20 or 21-25.
+This means that you get between 16 to 20 shrimp in a bag, or 21-25 shrimp in a bag.
+Regardless of the type of shrimp you use, make sure your shrimp are deveined and peeled.

 - Diced tomatoes: Canned, diced tomatoes are ideal for the base of this sauce.
 They add a good, acidic flavour with a little bit of texture.
 You can use seasoned diced tomatoes, or plain.